Area of Study

 What is your Outreach Why?

-My family immigrated from Uganda when I was about 2 years old.
 I grew up in the US Public Education system, but I was unaware of the various tools that I would need to succeed as my parents and I tried to navigate the extensive system.
-Entering outreach is a way for me to demystify the many things that had overwhelmed me as a first generation student as well as provide clarity and confidence for those who are navigating familiar paths and lead them to a place where they have the tools to succeed in higher education.
+Entering outreach is a way for me to demystify the barriers that higher education institutions tend to wield.
+I am also able to provide clarity and confidence for those who are navigating familiar paths and lead them to a place where they have the tools to succeed in higher education.